-For the final report in some technical-writing courses, you can write one of (or even a combination) of several different types of reports.
-These choices are not meant to be restrictive, but to indicate a range of possibilities.
+For the final report in some technical-writing courses, you can write one of (or even a combination of) several different types of reports.
 If there is some other type of report that you know about and want to write, get with your instructor to discuss it.

-This chapter briefly defines these different report types; some are covered in full detail earlier in this book; the rest are described here.
-But to get everything in one place, all the reports are briefly defined here, with cross-references to where they occur:
+This chapter briefly defines these different report types; some are covered in full detail elsewhere in this book; the rest are described here.
+But to get everything in one place, all the reports are briefly defined here, with cross-references to where their presentations occur:

-- Organizational policies and procedures.
+- Standard operating policies and procedures.
 These are the operating documents for organizations; they contain rules and regulations on how the organization and its members are expected to perform.
 Policies and procedures are like instructions, but they go much further.
-See the special resources for policies and procedures for full discussion and examples.
+Standard operating procedures (SOPs) are more for procedures in which a process is performed—for example, taking a dental impression.
+See the chapter on standard operational policies and procedures for full discussion and examples.

-- Feasibility, evaluation, recommendation reports.
-This group of similar reports does things like compare several options against a set of requirements and recommend one; considers an idea (plan, project) in terms of its "feasibility," in terms of some combination of its technical, economical, social practicality or possibility; passes judgement on the worth or value of a thing by comparing it to a set of requirements, or criteria.
-See the section on recommendation reports for complete discussion.
+- Recommendation, feasibility, evaluation reports.
+This group of similar reports does things like compare several options against a set of requirements and recommend one; considers an idea (plan, project) in terms of its "feasibility," for example, some combination of its technical, economical, social practicality or possibility; passes judgement on the worth or value of a thing by comparing it to a set of requirements, or criteria.
+See the chapter on recommendation reports for complete discussion.

 - Primary research reports.
 This type presents findings and interpretation from laboratory or field research.
 See the content, organization, and format guidelines for the primary research report in the following.

 - Business plans.
 This type is a proposal to start a new business.
-See the content, organization, and format guidelines for the business plan in the following.
+See content, organization, and format guidelines in the chapter on business plan.

 - Technical specifications.
-This type presents descriptive and operational details on a new product.
+This type presents descriptive and operational details on a new or updated product.
 See the content, organization, and format guidelines for technical specifications in the following.